scott-knight/psquare-sms-service/README.md

 This exact structure is expected.
 If you leave out a field, you should receive and error.

-Once a message is POST'ed, the app will queue it for delivery via Soidekiq and Redis.
+Once a message is POST'ed, the app will queue it for delivery via Sidekiq and Redis.
 The response you'll receive will be a serialzed object that looks like this:

 ```json
 {